CustomDesignBuildStudios/algo-99-bottles-py/README.md

 No more bottles of beer on the wall, no more bottles of beer.
 Go to the store and buy some more, 99 bottles of beer on the wall.
 ```

-## Considerations

-* Take note of how the 'bottles' turns to 'bottle' at the right time
-* You can certainly use `while`, `for`, `forEach`, and various other built in methods

-## Challenge Yourself

-* Make your code able to take in and account for any bottle amount
-* Refactor your code so it doesn't use any loops or iteration whatsoever